 District of Columbia Public Library

 Honors the life and accomplishments of John Iliff, early adopter and champion of technology in public libraries, and recognizes the contributions of a library worker, librarian, or library that has used technology and innovative thinking as a tool to improve services to public library users.
 The award provides a $1,000 honorarium, a plaque and a bouquet of roses for the workplace.
-Sponsored by Innovative.
+Sponsored in 2018 by Innovative.